highcharts/node-export-server/README.md

   - `@param {Error} error` - The error object.
   - `@param {string} customMessage` - An optional custom message to be logged along with the error.

+  - `@returns {void}` Ends the function execution when attempting to log information at a higher level than what is allowed.

-- `function setLogLevel(newLevel)`: Sets the log level to the specified value.
-Log levels are (0 = no logging, 1 = error, 2 = warning, 3 = notice, 4 = verbose or 5 = benchmark).
+- `function setLogLevel(level)`: Sets the log level to the specified value.
+Log levels are (0 = no logging, 1 = error, 2 = warning, 3 = notice, 4 = verbose, or 5 = benchmark).

-  - `@param {number} newLevel` - The new log level to be set.
+  - `@param {number} level` - The log level to be set.

+- `function enableConsoleLogging(toConsole)`: Enables console logging.

+  - `@param {boolean} toConsole` - The flag for setting the logging to the console.

-- `function enableFileLogging(dest, file)`: Enables file logging with the specified destination and log file.
+- `function enableFileLogging(dest, file, toFile)`: Enables file logging with the specified destination and log file.

-  - `@param {string} logDest` - The destination path for log files.
+  - `@param {string} dest` - The destination path for the log file.
-  - `@param {string} logFile` - The log file name.
+  - `@param {string} file` - The log file name.
+  - `@param {boolean} toFile` - The flag for setting the logging to a file.

-- `async function shutdownCleanUp(exitCode)`: Clean up function to trigger before ending process for the graceful shutdown.
+- `async function shutdownCleanUp(exitCode)`: Cleans up function to trigger before ending process for the graceful shutdown.

   - `@param {number} exitCode` - An exit code for the `process.exit()` function.

-- `function mapToNewConfig(oldOptions)`: Maps old-structured configuration options (PhantomJS) to a new format (Puppeteer).
-This function converts flat, old-structured options into a new, nested configuration format based on a predefined mapping (`nestedArgs`).
-The new format is used for Puppeteer, while the old format was used for PhantomJS.

-  - `@param {Object} oldOptions` - The old, flat configuration options to be converted.

-  - `@returns {Object}` A new object containing options structured according to the mapping defined in `nestedArgs`.

 # Examples